KaanteraApps/kaantera-docs/docs/README.md

 }
 ```

+### Params Requests (FilterParams)

+The API Endpoint for GET list use a group of params requests

+Each field of the table is passed using the format {field}={value} divided by &
+In addition to this, the endpoints has dedicated filters to do some personalized list results, described below

+  orderBy: This param is used to order the results, example: orderBy=-{field}.
+This example represents a character descending/ascending option (- or empty) and the field
+  limit: This param is for get since 1 to limit registers
+  cursor: This is for go through the pages of a limit results
+  range: Param to get a range of values, using the next format: range={field}^{start}~{end}.
+By default it gets a range between start and end inclusive these.
+  rel: This kind of param gets the relations fields values from another tables.

 # Errors

 The API uses HTTP status codes to indicate an error has ocurred while processing a request.
 There are three main error status codes used by the API: